jrouleau/cmdline/README.md

 ## Usage

-`gencmdline` reads `/etc/cmdline` first and then any files in `/etc/cmdline.d/` removing any comments or empty lines and outputs a space concatenated string.
+`gencmdline` reads `/etc/cmdline` first and then any files in `/etc/cmdline.d/` removing any comments or empty lines and outputs a single space concatenated string.

+Optionally reads from an alternate root directory with `gencmdline <dir>`

 Comments must start with `#`